- Focus Areas + Initiatives

 Georgia Car Seat Safety Guide

 With more than 2,600 children under 13 involved in a car crash every day, or one child every 33 seconds, parents need to be extra vigilant about keeping kids safe in cars.
-And while most families put kids in car seats, the latest research from the National Highway Traffic Safety Administration (NHTSA) shows that 59 percent of car seats are not installed correctly.
+And while most families put kids in car seats, the latest research from the National Highway Traffic Safety Administration (NHTSA) shows that nearly 60 percent of car seats are installed or adjusted incorrectly.

 What does Georgia law say about Child Passenger Safety?